SystemsApproach/security/tls.rst

 the set of cryptographic algorithms to use.
 It also allows for version negotiation, so that, for example, a client running TLS version 1.2 can talk to a server that supports both version 1.2 and 1.3.
-It also alllows the client to authenticate the server, and, optionally, for the client to be authenticated as well.
+It also allows the client to authenticate the server, and, optionally, for the client to be authenticated as well.

 The handshake protocol needs to be resistant to man-in-the-middle